DataDog/chef-datadog/README.md

 Installs the language-specific libraries to interact with `dogstatsd`.

-For ruby, please use the `datadog::dogstatsd-ruby` recipe.
+For ruby, use the `datadog::dogstatsd-ruby` recipe.

-For Python, please add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
+For Python, add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
   ```ruby
   python_package 'dogstatsd-python' # assumes that python and pip are installed
   ```
-  For more advanced usage, please refer to the [`poise-python` cookbook documentation](https://github.com/poise/poise-python)
+  For more advanced usage, refer to the [`poise-python` cookbook documentation](https://github.com/poise/poise-python)

 ### ddtrace-ruby

 Installs the language-specific libraries for application Traces (APM).

-For ruby, please use the `datadog::ddtrace-ruby` recipe.
+For ruby, use the `datadog::ddtrace-ruby` recipe.

-For Python, please add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
+For Python, add a dependency on the `poise-python` cookbook to your custom/wrapper cookbook, and use the following resource:
   ```ruby
   python_package 'ddtrace' # assumes that python and pip are installed
   ```
-  For more advanced usage, please refer to the [`poise-python` cookbook documentation](https://github.com/poise/poise-python)
+  For more advanced usage, refer to the [`poise-python` cookbook documentation](https://github.com/poise/poise-python)

 ### other